rburkholder/simulant/README.md

   wxWidgets:  graphical presentation and picture scaling/translation
   Boost:  various tools such as smart_ptr and timers

-At some point, some OpenFrameworks and Processing features will be added to facilitate multi-window projections and animations via OpenGL.
+At some point, some OpenFrameworks-like and Processing-like features will be added to facilitate multi-window projections and animations via OpenGL.

+This is a 64 bit oriented solution.
+The 32 bit versions are not configured to properly build.